Your browser does not support the running script, you cannot get a perfect browsing

 Your walk begins at Zhang Yuan Shikumen House Complex, established in 1882.
 It is the largest and most comprehensive collection of mid-to-late-period Shikumen architecture in Shanghai, showcasing its diverse architectural styles.
 From Zhangyuan, continue walking to Jing’an Villa, the largest modern lane housing complex in Shanghai, representing a microcosm of traditional Shanghai residential architecture.

+Next, enjoy a subway ride to Xintiandi, which offers a glimpse into the Shikumen lifestyle of middle-class families in Shanghai during the 1920s and 1930s.
 The final stop is Tianzifang, a genuine Shanghai-style lane exuding a bourgeois atmosphere.
 Here, you'll discover narrow alleyways, cozy bars, cafes, rooftop restaurants, artist studios, and various creative boutiques.
 Tianzifang encapsulates the essence of old Shanghai, with its traditional shops offering vintage pocket watches, qipao dresses, paper fans, snowflake cream, and more.
 It is the perfect place to immerse yourself in the unique charm of life in the alleyways of old Shanghai.

 Then, it is time to conclude your 2-day Shanghai tour.
 Your guide will accompany you to the airport or train station for your flight or high-speed train to your next destination.
 Thank you for choosing Asia Odyssey Travel for your Shanghai tour.
 We are always dedicated to serving you and look forward to welcoming you again for your future trips in China/Asia.